EisOokami/InteractiveMapTrip/README.md

 - **React-Leaflet**: React components for Leaflet maps.
 - **SCSS**: CSS preprocessor for easier and more efficient styling.
 - **Icons**: Various icons from React Icons library.
+- **TailwindCSS**: Streamlines web development by providing a set of pre-designed utility classes

 ## Contributing